inkdropapp/docs-old/src/pages/faq.md

 If you wish to delete your account but you forgot your password, please contact us from your registered email.

+## Can I deactivate my account without deleting data?

+No.
+Since Inkdrop is not a VC-backed startup, we don't have a budget for keeping your data without your payments.

 ## I forgot my password.
 How to reset my password?

 Inkdrop cannot reset your password for security reason.